wpwupingwp/OGU/README.md

 For the portable version, nothing need to be installed manually.

 For installing from pip, [Python](https://www.python.org/downloads/) is required.
-Notice that the python version should be **3.6** or higher.
+Notice that the python version should be higher than **3.6**.

 :white_check_mark: All third-party dependencies will be automatically installed with Internet, including `biopython`, `matplotlib`, `coloredlogs`,